-- a) Cruise Overview - 1) This cruise was described as Sherrif Closing.
-The ship departed Punta Arenas on 16 February and returned there on 21 March 2018.
-Our system performed reasonably well with minor problems with gas and water flow. - 2) The pCO_2 data for this cruise was processed to account for the delay between the remote temperature probe near the sea water suction and our system.
+- a) Cruise Overview - 1) This was another Palmer Station resupply cruise.
+The ship departed Punta Arenas on 13 April and returned there on 15 May 2018.
+Our system performed reasonably well despite some problems with gas and water flows. - 2) The pCO_2 data for this cruise was processed to account for the delay between the remote temperature probe near the sea water suction and our system.
 We moved the pCO_2 data one scan.

 R/V L.M.
-Gould Cruise 18/2
+Gould Cruise 18/4

-- b) Data Overview - 1) The pCO2 system performed well.
-Some editing was required when gas or water flow dropped out. - 2) We use the one scan offset to account for the delay between the SST observation and the arrival of that parcel of water into our equilibrator.
+b) Data Overview

+- 1) The pCO_2 system performed well.
+There was some editing required due to flow issues, but they were minor. - 2) We use the one scan offset to account for the delay between the SST observation and the arrival of that parcel of water into our equilibrator.
 There were a few brief periods of water flow interruption that have been edited out. - 3) The SBE 38 probe was used for equilibration temperature. - 4) The atmospheric pCO2 observations were unusable. - 4) The chlorophyll A data from the WetLabs Fluorometer is also appears to be fine.